 You can enable some of the display settings to help you out even more during the outdoor shoot.
 These are some of the basic settings I use as a guideline whenever I do a photoshoot.

-When shooting outdoor portraits, always look for the best location with a nice background, shoot during the AM/PM golden hour for the best light, compose your shot, pose your subject, and snap away to get a basic nice portrait!
+As a summary of this Portrait Shooting Guide, I’d advise that when shooting outdoor portraits, always look for the best location with a nice background, shoot during the AM/PM golden hour for the best light, compose your shot, pose your subject, and snap away to get a basic nice portrait!